toolleeo/cli-apps/README.md

 ## <a name="terminal"></a>Terminals

 * [byobu](http://byobu.co/) - A text-based window manager and terminal multiplexer; it features enhanced profiles, convenient keybindings, configuration utilities, and toggle-able system status notifications; compatible with `screen` and `tmux`.
+* [dtach](https://github.com/crigler/dtach) - A program written in C that emulates the detach feature of screen.
 * [screen](https://www.gnu.org/software/screen/) - Terminal multiplexer that split a physical terminal between several processes, typically interactive shells.
 * [Tmate](https://tmate.io/) - A fork of tmux that allows to share the terminal with other users.
 AFAIK, it connects to a centralized server to establish the connection.
 Someone may see this inconvenient for privacy issues.
 * [tmux](https://tmux.github.io/) - Terminal multiplexer; born to improve `screen`; client-server architecture, `vi` and `emacs` key-bindings, search in window feature and many more.